apache/gravitino/docs/how-to-use-python-client.md

 ---
 ## Introduction

-Gravitino is a high-performance, geo-distributed, and federated metadata lake.
+Apache Gravitino is a high-performance, geo-distributed, and federated metadata lake.
 It manages the metadata directly in different sources, types, and regions, also provides users the unified metadata access for data and AI assets.